techwraith/dotfiles/readme.md

 #### Roadmap

 - Add a minimal .osx that only get's run on Macs
-- Create a system to automatically install/update: iterm2, vim, node, mongodb, redis, postgres, riak, jake, geddy, etc.
+- use Boxen to automatically install/update: iterm2, vim, node, mongodb, redis, postgres, riak, jake, geddy, etc.
 - automatically configure iTerm2 to use Solarized
-- figure out why I need stty sane in the install command
+- figure out why I need to reset the shell after installing
 - make this work on windows (for the things that can)